The Human Truth Foundation

 For more, see:

-Morocco does relatively well in encouraging good health, compared to many other countries.
+Public health in Morocco is very good.
 Morocco comes in the best 20 for its alcohol consumption rate32.
-It does better than average for its immunizations take-up33 (one of the highest in Africa), its fertility rate14 (one of the best in Africa), its food aid and health contributions and WHO compliance34 (one of the best in Africa), its average life expectancy11 (one of the best in Africa) and in its adolescent birth rate35.
-Morocco does not succeed in everything, however.
-Morocco does worse than average in its smoking rate36.
-The number of overweight adults has increased by 14% during the last 40 years.
+It does better than average in its immunizations take-up33 (amongst the highest in Africa), its fertility rate14 (amongst the best in Africa), its smoking rate34, its food aid and health contributions and WHO compliance35 (amongst the best in Africa), its average life expectancy11 (one of the highest in Africa) and in its adolescent birth rate36.
+But, things still need to improve in Morocco.
+Morocco does worse than average when it comes to the prevalence of overweight adults37.
+The prevalence of overweight adults has increased by 14% during the past 40 years.
 Life expectancy in Morocco improved by +11.8yrs in the 30 years from 1990, much better than the global average of +7.9yrs.
 Morocco is amongst only 41 countries who have seen their fertility rate drop by more than 4 since the 1960s.
 Its peak fertility rate was 7.09 in 1962.

 Life Expectancy